 Non-economic damages are designed to cover costs that are not as easy to put a dollar amount on.
 For example, if you suffer emotional distress, you may be able to receive compensation for anxiety, depression, and other symptoms with which you are struggling.

 Bodily injury refers to the specific injury you sustain, and it can have big implications when it comes to insurance claims.
 The at-fault party’s insurance provider will compensate you for lost wages, out of pocket expenses, therapy costs, as well as future expenses and losses if your injuries are likely to impact your life in the long-term.

 Bodily injury also comes up frequently in criminal cases.
 In terms of suing for compensation, a personal injury case can arise from a trip fall, car accident, defective product, and a range of other injuries.
 It is a more broad term under which a variety of injuries fall.

 If you have been injured due to the negligent or reckless actions of another party, contact the LaBovick Law Group as soon as possible.
-We will help determine the facts of your case and the best next steps.
+A Palm Beach Gardens personal injury attorney at our law firm will help determine the facts of your case and the best next steps.
 Our team has decades of experience in personal injury law and have taken on insurance companies who want to reduce or deny your claim.
 We are not afraid to fight them – or their big pockets – in order to get you the compensation you deserve.